 These coffee makers afford precise control over all brewing parameters, and several models are programmable.
 They won’t, however, brew the perfect cup of coffee on their own.
 The right parameters must be used.
-Here’s how to brew great coffee with the SCAA’s certified coffee makers.
+Here’s how to brew great coffee with the SCA’s certified coffee makers.

 Start with Fresh Coffee